Last Updated: April 27, 2024

 Education and Career as a Surgeon

-Carson graduated from Yale University on a full-ride scholarship, and then went on to earn his medical degree from the University of Michigan Medical School.
+Carson graduated from Yale University on a full-ride scholarship and then went on to earn his medical degree from the University of Michigan Medical School.
 After struggling academically at first, he was encouraged to either drop out or take a reduced class load and take longer to graduate.
-He continued with a regular full class load and his grades slowly improved.
+He continued with a regular full class load, and his grades slowly improved.
 He graduated in 1977 and was elected to the Alpha Omega Alpha Honor Medical Society.
 Carson was subsequently accepted into the Johns Hopkins University School of Medicine neurosurgery program, where he served for one year as a surgical intern and then five years as a neurosurgery resident.
 He completed his final year as chief resident in 1983.
-Carson spent the year of 1983-1984 as a Senior Registrar in Neurosurgery at a hospital in Perth, Western Australia.
+Ben spent 1983 and 1984 as a Senior Registrar in Neurosurgery at a hospital in Perth, Western Australia.

 (Photo by Justin Sullivan/Getty Images)